ministryofjustice/laa-portal-stabilisation-prototype/README.md

 ## Introduction

 The LAA Online Portal (Portal) is the Identity and Access Management (IDAM) solution for the LAA.
 It controls authentication and authorisation to most LAA web applications.
 Users of the Portal include both internal LAA staff and external solicitors (providers of legal aid).
+This is a prototype application developed and maintained by the LAA portal stabilisation dev team.

 ## Running the app locally